zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 ## **Step 4:** Using Database APIs to load richer data files

-The DBMS_CLOUD package is a feature of the autonomous database that allows us to extend the database to load from, and link to, cloud data storage systems such as Oracle Object Store, Amazon S3, and Azure Data Storage.
+The DBMS_CLOUD package is a feature of the autonomous database that allows us to extend the database to load from, and link to, cloud data storage systems such as Oracle OCI Object Storage, Amazon S3, and Microsoft Azure Blob Storage.
 This package is used by the Data Load tool we have just used above, but can also be exercised using SQL.
 For more information see the [DBMS_CLOUD documentation](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/dbms-cloud-package.html).

-In this step, we will use some of the additional features of the DBMS_CLOUD APIs to load in some files with differently structured data.
+In this step, we will use some of the additional features of the DBMS_CLOUD APIs to load in some Parquet and JSON files with differently structured data.

+>**Note** [Parquet](https://parquet.apache.org/documentation/latest/) is a common big data file format, where often many parquet files are used to store large volumes of data with a common type and with a common set of columns; in this case, the customer sales data for Moviestream.

 1. Still in the SQL Worksheet viewer, click on the bin icon on the top toolbar to clear the worksheet.